Cache Valley Sangha

 Attitudes in Mindfulness Meditation

-If you have interest in mindfulness meditation, below is a great resource to practice.
-Jon Kabat-Zinn shares his view of the the attitudes to cultivate in mindfulness meditation.
+If you have interest in mindfulness meditation, below is a great resource to learn from and practice.
+Jon Kabat-Zinn shares his view of the nine attitudes to be cultivated in mindfulness meditation.